ArduPilot/ardupilot_wiki/plane/source/docs/starting-up-and-calibrating-arduplane.rst

 Wait for GPS lock
 =================

-You should wait for GPS lock before flying which is normally indicated by the flight controller's :ref:`LEDs <common-leds-pixhawk>` becoming green.
+You should wait for GPS lock before flying which is normally indicated by the autopilot's :ref:`LEDs <common-leds-pixhawk>` becoming green.
 If you do not wait for GPS lock the barometric altimeter calibration will be incorrect and :ref:`RTL <rtl-mode>`, :ref:`Loiter <loiter-mode>`, :ref:`Auto <auto-mode>` and any other GPS dependent modes will not work properly.

 For Plane the home position is initially established at the time the